Frequently Asked Questions

 I do not have an M.A.; may I still apply to your program?

 In our graduate program, students earn an M.A. along the way, but our focus is on helping students earn a Ph.D.
 Each entering cohort of students typically includes some who have completed undergraduate degrees and others who have completed M.A. degrees at other universities.
 When you go to the online application program, you should see only the option to apply to the Ph.D. program.
 If you are truly interested in earning only a master’s degree, this is not the place for you.
 Everyone interested in earning a Ph.D. in sociology is welcome to apply.

 How many applications do you receive in a typical year?
 How many students do you admit?
 What are your GRE score requirements?

-In a typical year, we receive about 150 completed applications and we extend offers of admission to about 8 to 10 percent of them.
-The number of admitted applicants who accept our offer of admission varies, so that cohort size can be anywhere from 5 to 10.
-We do not require a minimum GRE score for admission, though we look for scores in the 60th percentile or higher on the quantitative portion of the test and in the 70th percentile or higher on the verbal portion of the test.
+In a typical year, we receive about 100 completed applications and we extend offers of admission to about 8 to 10 percent of them.
+We do not have a minimum GRE score for admission.

 I am really smart, dedicated, and with a passion for sociology, but I am not a good test taker and the GRE does not truly reflect my ability.
 How much weight do you really put on the GRE?